Osteopath vs chiropractor: what is the difference?

 What does an osteopath do?

 An osteopath takes a more global view of the body.
-They believe that all body systems are inter-related.
+They believe that all body systems are interrelated and you can try this out for best results.
 Moreover, they assert that these different body systems are dependent on each other for good health.
 In essence, they take a more holistic approach to your wellbeing.

 The stem of the word ‘osteo’ means ‘relating to the bones’.
 At the heart of the treatment is a belief that by manipulating the structure of the body (the bones), your osteopath can help to restore your body’s proper function.